BRIAN ALTVATER, Wabanaki Wellness Coordinator

 Her experience working with tribes is extensive and she has served her community well.
 At Penobscot Nation, Jillian has interned at the health center, served as an AmeriCorps volunteer at the Department of Human Services, worked as a tutor and substitute teacher at Indian Island School, a preschool teacher at The Children’s Center and a youth counselor at the Boys and Girls Club.

 "I am excited and honored to work with Wabanaki REACH.
 I feel it is an opportunity to give back to Native communities and show my appreciation for all that I have been given by my Wabanaki mentors over the years".
 Jillian is married, enjoys hiking, running and spending time with family.
-She also loves dogs, especially "De-ah" whom she enjoys walking.
+She also loves dogs and has a mini-aussie named Baylee.